These offers can be used for any all sports, not just golf. Significant terms:

 - Betfred Lotto Bet £5 Get £20 In Free Bets: New customers only.
 Use promo code LOTTO20.
 Deposit with Debit Card & stake £5 on Lotto or Numbers draws within 7 days.
 First bet must be on Lotto or Numbers draws. £20 in Free Bets to be used on Lotto or Numbers draws, credited within 24 hours.
 Free Bet amount is not included in any return and expire after 7 days.
 Payment restrictions apply.
 SMS validation may be required.
 Betfred Lotto is fixed odds betting on an outcome of an official lottery draw or numbers game.
 Full T&Cs apply.

-What can I use my Betfred free bet on this week?
+What can I use my Betfred free bet on this weekend?